spino327/sourcing_tool/README.md

 Sometimes you need to use different libraries or applications, and potentially you need different versions of those.
 It can become a mess if you are working on different projects that use different versions of compilers/libraries/...
 One solution is to use tools like modules or valet, but I don't have time to configure a complex environment management software.

 ## Solution
-Using a simple combination of (target bash file with export definition) and the command source.
+Using a simple combination of (target bash file with export definition) and the `source` command.

 ## HOW TO USE